qhzeng-gittec/Qinghui_Zeng_Academic_site/README.md

 Additionally, I achieved an overall score of 7.0 in IELTS (Reading: 8.5, Listening: 7.5, Writing: 6.5, Speaking: 6.0) and a total score of 326 in the GRE General Test (Verbal: 156, Quantitative: 170).

 ## Research Interests

-My primary research interests include numerical schemes for PDEs related to physics and the theoretical analysis of PDEs
+My research interest covers various areas of applied mathematic, including mathematical modeling of physical processes, analysis of PDEs arising from physics and engineering. and numerical methods for solving these equations.
 ## Projects Overview